kabelj/AA6XA-Logger/README.md

 added a note to the GUI to remind you the best format.
 - I'm pretty sure I did all the input validation regex's right, so please let me know if you find a bug in one!
+- I've had reports that on Windows the file extensions are not added.
+It appears the files are still written in the format they should, and can be opened with a text editor.
+I'm having trouble reproducing this, since I don't own a Windows computer.
+- Anything listed in the "Issues" section on GitHub.

 ## History